Why Walk Over Brooklyn Bridge?

 We visited in the middle of the day, but Brooklyn Bridge is open 24 hours.
 The views are supposed to be even more spectacular at sunset, but with temperatures plummeting to below freezing when we were there, we were more than happy to cross midday.

-How Much Time Should I Allow To Walk Across The Brooklyn Bridge?
+How Long Does It Take To Walk Over The Brooklyn Bridge?

 Allow yourself at least 30-40 minutes to walk across the 1.3-miles, take pictures of the Brooklyn Bridge and enjoy the views.
 At sunset and during the warmer months, there will be a lot more visitors so probably a good idea to factor in more time.
 Also, avoid standing in the bike line, New York cyclists will not be pleased and will be sure to let you know!
 I know from experience.

 The East River

 The Brooklyn Bridge passes over the East River.
 The river which is actually a tidal strait, links the New York Harbour, the Harlem River, and the Long Island Sound.
 It’s not safe for swimming due to 300 years of industry that has taken place here.

 The Cables On Brooklyn Bridge